mesg-foundation/docs/guide/process/process-file.md

 ### Trigger

-The first step must be a trigger that listens for a specific event or task's result to start the process.
+The first step must be a trigger that listens for a specific event or result of a task to start the process.

 #### Event
 <param-table :parameter="{